-2 E.2.1 General aspects
+E.2.1 General aspects

-- 3 Substances which are hazardous because of their physicochemical properties trigger additional - 4 requirements for the chemical safety report (CSR) and safety data sheet (SDS) under REACH, - 5 in the same way as substances which are hazardous because of their (eco)toxicological - 6 properties.
+Substances which are hazardous because of their physicochemical properties trigger additional requirements for the chemical safety report (CSR) and safety data sheet (SDS) under REACH, in the same way as substances which are hazardous because of their (eco)toxicological properties.

-- 7 Some physicochemical properties are intimately linked to physical hazards notably - 8 flammability, explosive properties and oxidising properties.
-Substances that possess these - 9 properties have the capacity to release energy, either slowly in the form of a fire, or quickly in - 10 the form of an explosion, with the potential to cause physical damage to humans and the - 11 surroundings.
-Human populations exposed to such "an event" are at an immediate risk of - serious harm, even death, unless the risks are properly managed. - 13 Under REACH, there is a requirement to report the physicochemical properties of a substance - and assess the potential effects to human health, in order to determine the classification of the - substance in accordance with Regulation (EC) No 1272/2008 (CLP Regulation).
-In addition, for - substances registered in quantities of 10 tonnes or more per year, the registrant shall carry - 17 out a chemical safety assessment according to REACH Article 14, which includes a - physicochemical hazard assessment (Article 14(3)(b)).
-If the criteria for the hazard classes - 19 listed in Article 14(4) of the REACH regulation are fulfilled, the chemical safety assessment - 20 must include an exposure assessment, and a risk characterisation.
+Some physicochemical properties are intimately linked to physical hazards - notably flammability, explosive properties and oxidising properties.
+Substances that possess these properties have the capacity to release energy, either slowly in the form of a fire, or quickly in the form of an explosion, with the potential to cause physical damage to humans and the surroundings.
+Human populations exposed to such an "event" are at an immediate risk of serious harm, even death, unless the risks are properly managed.

+Under REACH, there is a requirement to report the physicochemical properties of a substance and assess the potential effects to human health, in order to determine the classification of the substance in accordance with Regulation (EC) No 1272/2008 (CLP Regulation).
+In addition, for substances registered in quantities of 10 tonnes or more per year, the registrant must carry out a chemical safety assessment according to REACH Article 14, which includes a physicochemical hazard assessment (Article 14(3)(b)).
+If the criteria for the hazard classes listed in Article 14(4) of the REACH regulation are fulfilled, the chemical safety assessment must include an exposure assessment, and a risk characterisation.

-21 E.2.2 Physicochemical properties
+E.2.2 Physicochemical properties

-- 22 ECHA Guidance on information requirements and chemical safety assessment Chapter R.7a: - 23 Endpoint specific guidance provides support on meeting the information requirements set out - 24 in Annexes VI to XI to the REACH Regulation.
-The information requirements relate both to - 25 those physicochemical properties that are relevant for exposure and fate considerations as well - as to physical hazards, human health hazards and environmental hazards.
-The relevant - 27 sections in terms of a Physicochemical Hazard Assessment (as required under REACH Annex I - 28 section 2) include:
+ECHA Guidance on information requirements and chemical safety assessment Chapter R.7a: Endpoint specific guidance provides support on meeting the information requirements set out in Annexes VI to XI to the REACH Regulation.
+The information requirements relate both to those physicochemical properties that are relevant for exposure and fate considerations as well as to physical hazards, human health hazards and environmental hazards.
+The relevant sections in terms of a Physicochemical Hazard Assessment (as required under REACH Annex I section 2) include:

-- Explosivity = Explosive properties (Section R.7.1.11 of Chapter R.7a) - Flammability (Section R.7.1.10 of Chapter R.7a) - Oxidising potential = oxidising properties (Section R.7.1.13 of Chapter R.7a). - 32 Definitions, information requirements etc. are described in Chapter R.7a and will not be - 33 repeated in this Guidance.
-However it should be noted that while considering the above - 34 properties, the requirements described in this Section (E2) apply to substances that fulfil the - 35 criteria for any of the following hazard classes or categories: - 36 2.1 Explosives; - 37 2.2 Flammable gases; - 38 2.3 Aerosols: - 39 2.4 Oxidising gases; - 40 2.6 Flammable liquids; - 41 2.7 Flammable solids; - 42 2.8 Self-reactive substance, types A and B;
+- Explosivity = Explosive properties (Section R.7.1.11 of Chapter R.7a) - Flammability (Section R.7.1.10 of Chapter R.7a) - Oxidising potential = oxidising properties (Section R.7.1.13 of Chapter R.7a).

+Definitions, information requirements etc. are described in Chapter R.7a and will not be repeated in this Guidance.
+However it should be noted that while considering the above properties, the requirements described in this Section (E2) apply to substances that fulfil the criteria for any of the following hazard classes or categories:

+- 2.1 Explosives;

+- 2.2 Flammable gases;

+- 2.3 Aerosols;

+- 2.4 Oxidising gases;

+- 2.6 Flammable liquids;

+- 2.7 Flammable solids;

-1 2.9 Pyrophoric liquids; 2 2.10 Pyrophoric solids; 3 2.12 Substances and mixtures which in contact with water emit flammable gases; 4 2.13 Oxidising liquids, categories 1 and 2; 5 2.14 Oxidising solids, categories 1 and 2; and 6 2.15 Organic peroxides, types A to F.
+- 2.8 Self-reactive substance, types A and B; - 2.9 Pyrophoric liquids; - 2.10 Pyrophoric solids; - 2.12 Substances and mixtures which in contact with water emit flammable gases; - 2.13 Oxidising liquids, categories 1 and 2; - 2.14 Oxidising solids, categories 1 and 2; and - 2.15 Organic peroxides, types A to F.

-E.2.3 Human health hazard assessment of physicochemical properties operational conditions.
-Neither fault nor accident conditions should be considered in the 10 assessment.
-In addition, storage and on-site transfer are "uses" under REACH and therefore 11 should be considered in the chemical safety assessment, however the carriage of dangerous 12
+E.2.3 Human health hazard assessment of physicochemical properties

+The scope of the chemical safety assessment under REACH covers only what could be described as "normal operations" for the manufacture and/or use under foreseeable operational conditions.
+Neither fault nor accident conditions should be considered in the assessment.
+In addition, storage and on-site transfer are "uses" under REACH and therefore should be considered in the chemical safety assessment.
+However the carriage of dangerous substances, and dangerous substances in dangerous mixtures, by rail, road, inland waterway, sea or air is outside the scope of REACH (Article 2.1(d)).